Understanding typing.Literal for Strict Validation

 Migration steps:

-2. Extract .value attributes into a Literal alias.
+2. Extract values into a Literal alias.

 3. Replace Enum imports in function signatures.